 |MASTER'S ADMISSION REQUIREMENTS |

-An applicant who holds a four-year degree in another discipline, and who has an academic standing at least in the B range overall and in the final year of study and the major subject, may also be admitted to a Master's program as a transitional student.
+An applicant who holds a four-year degree in another discipline, and who has an academic standing equivalent to a 70% or better overall and in the final year of study and the major subject, may also be admitted to a Master's program as a transitional student.
 Transitional students are normally required to complete a program of no more than five specified undergraduate courses in addition to the graduate courses required of regular students.
 Upon completion of these extra courses, with a minimum grade as specified by the program, the student may continue in the Master's program as a regular student.

-An applicant who holds a three-year degree in the discipline to which s/he is applying, or a four-year degree in another discipline, and who has an academic standing at least in the B range overall and in both the final year of study and major subject may be admitted as a qualifying student, with a recommendation for advancement to M2 level contingent upon completion of a prescribed set of qualifying courses, with a minimum grade as specified by the program.
+An applicant who holds a three-year degree in the discipline to which s/he is applying, or a four-year degree in another discipline, and who has an academic standing equivalent to 70% or better overall and in both the final year of study and major subject may be admitted as a qualifying student, with a recommendation for advancement to M2 level contingent upon completion of a prescribed set of qualifying courses, with a minimum grade as specified by the program.
 Since qualifying students are not candidates for a degree, a qualifying student is not considered a graduate student.

 Applicants are urged to apply as early as possible to enable the program and the Faculty of Graduate Studies to evaluate qualifications.

 Possession of the minimum requirements does not ensure admission.

 Candidacy: A student in an M2 program is also a candidate for the Master's degree.
 Students in the two-year M1 program followed by the M2 program are not admitted to candidacy until they have satisfactorily completed the M1 program.
 A positive recommendation from a program and approval of that recommendation are required for a student to proceed to the M2 program.